fabianabarca/slidev-theme-kalouk/README.md

 ## Install

 Add the following frontmatter to your `slides.md`.
-Start Slidev then it will prompt you to install the theme automatically.
+Start Slidev and it will prompt you to install the theme automatically.

 <pre><code>---
 theme: <b>kalouk</b>